appcircleio/appcircle-testinium-upload-app-component/README.md

 ## Optional Inputs

-- `AC_TESTINIUM_ENTERPRISE_BASE_URL`: The base URL for Testinium Enterprise.
-This is required if you are using Testinium Enterprise.
-Only for Testinium cloud users, this input is not mandatory.
+- `AC_TESTINIUM_ENTERPRISE_BASE_URL`: The base URL for Testinium enterprise.
+This input is only required for Testinium enterprise users.
+Cloud users can ignore it.

 ## Outputs